George Tyndall: Aftermath and University of Southern California response

-On January 31, 2017 the Office of Equity and Diversity presented Tyndall and ESHC administration with the findings of investigations regarding the multiple allegations.
-His actions were not deemed a violation of USC's sexual harassment policy, and were referred back to USC Engemann Student Health Center.
-It was determined that Tyndall violated the USC policies against race harassment and the issue was forwarded to human resources.
+On January 31, 2017 the Office of Equity and Diversity presented Tyndall and E.S.H.C. administration with the findings of investigations regarding the multiple allegations.
+His actions were not deemed a violation of U.S.C.'s sexual harassment policy and were referred back to U.S.C.
+Engemann Student Health Center.
+It was determined that Tyndall violated the U.S.C. policies against race harassment and the issue was forwarded to human resources.

 In May 2017 after the conclusion of the investigation, Tyndall was told that he faced termination.
 As an alternative to termination, Tyndall was offered a severance package if he agreed to resign.
 He resigned effective June 30, 2017 with a severance package of an undisclosed amount.

-According to the Los Angeles Times, USC stated that they were under no legal obligation to report Tyndall to the Medical Board because it is not governed by the rules of hospitals and clinics.
+According to the Los Angeles Times, U.S.C. stated that they were under no legal obligation to report Tyndall to the Medical Board because it is not governed by the rules of hospitals and clinics.
 Ultimately, the university reported Tyndall after he asked to be reinstated in March 2018.

-On May 25, 2018 USC President C. L. Max Nikias resigned due to pressure from the USC community.
-Professors and students were unhappy with the university's handling of the Tyndall situation, particularly after the July 2017 scandal of USC Keck School of Medicine Dean Carmen Puliafito.
+On May 25, 2018 U.S.C.
+President C. L. Max Nikias resigned due to pressure from the U.S.C. community.
+Professors and students were unhappy with the university's handling of the Tyndall situation, particularly after the July 2017 scandal of U.S.C.
+Keck School of Medicine Dean Carmen Puliafito.

 Criminal investigation, class action settlement, and civil lawsuits

 Criminal investigation by Los Angeles Police Department

-The accusations of George Tyndall became the largest investigation of sexual abuse performed by LAPD against a single perpetrator.
-After the discovery of illicit photos in Tyndall's office, LAPD obtained half a dozen search warrants for his personal property including Tyndall's home and storage units.
+The accusations of George Tyndall became the largest investigation of sexual abuse performed by L.A.P.D. against a single perpetrator.
+After the discovery of illicit photos in Tyndall's office, L.A.P.D. obtained half a dozen search warrants for his personal property including Tyndall's home and storage units.
 Findings included hundreds more images of unclothed women, some taken in clinic settings.
 Dozens of hard drives were also discovered.
-After the searches of Tyndall's belongings it was discovered that he was selling "homemade sex tapes" and photos in the Philippines.
+After the searches of Tyndall's belongings it was discovered that he was selling "homemade sex tapes" and photos made in hotel rooms in the Philippines.

 Preliminary hearings on 35 total felony charges by the Los Angeles District Attorney's Office began in November 2021 and continued into 2022, with testimonies by former patients of Tyndall.
 If convicted of all charges, Tyndall could face up to 64 years in prison.

 Class action settlement: $215 million

-In June 2019, USC agreed to a $215 million class-action settlement for tens of thousands of women treated by Tyndall from August 14, 1989 to June 21, 2016.
+In June 2019, U.S.C. agreed to a $215 million class-action settlement for tens of thousands of women treated by Tyndall from August 14, 1989 to June 21, 2016.
 Amounts vary from $2,500 to $250,000 and will be compensated based on the severity of misconduct and the patient's willingness to provide written statements or interviews with mental health professionals.